-Amplication Amuliad Application : Applied Explanation on : application of the practice The Board recognises that managing a publicly listed downstream oil and gas company has many challenges and inherent risks.
+Application : Applied Explanation on application of the practice The Board recognises that managing a publicly listed downstream oil and gas company has many challenges and inherent risks.
 These risks include financial, foreign exchange, legal compliance, crude and product supply, distribution, environment issues, industrial requirements, safety and managing the human resources of the Company.
 To this end, the Board had previously put in place a management integrity system that over the years, proved to be highly effective.
 Recognising that the parent company, Petron Corporation, too is in downstream oil and gas business and the management integrity systems it has in place, the Company has opted to align or adopt, where possible, best practices from Petron Corporation's own systems.
 In this regard, the Company continues to receive technical advice and support from Petron Corporation.
 The Company also receives technical support via formal arrangements with ExxonMobil.
 The Company's risk management is managed by employing Petron Corporation's Enterprise-Wide Risk Management tools.
 The exercise points out that the key risks previously identified continue to be the main risks that must be managed even today.
 The Company, recognising that this is an evolving endeavour, will continue to revisit the risk management preparations that are already in place with the intent to update the tools and assessment, where necessary.
 Examples of such evolution were the evaluation of the risks of pandemic, business disruption (such as plant and/or operations downtime) as well as information technology (IT) and cybersecurity risks.
-As part of the Risk Management review, all business continuity plans (BCP) of the Company are periodically reviewed to ensure that the business recovery process in the event of an emergency is sound and effective During the Covid-19 pandemic, various challenges faced by the Company were effectively addressed through activation of business continuity plans.
-The BCPs ensured continued availability and undisrupted supply of petroleum products and services to the consumers, as well as helped the Company to successfully complete major projects in the Refinery namely the Diesel Hydrotreater project and the Marine Import Facility 2 Project despite unprecedented challenges due to various pandemic related restrictions.
-Explanation for : departure Large companies are requ to complete the columns l ired to complete the columns below.
-Non-large companies are encouraged pelow.
+As part of the Risk Management review, all business continuity plans ("BCP") of the Company are periodically reviewed to ensure that the business recovery process in the event of an emergency is sound and effective.
+The BCP proved to be effective during the unplanned maintenance shutdown of the Port Dickson Refinery in fourth quarter of 2024.
+Explanation for departure

+Large companies are required to complete the columns below.
+Non-large companies are encouraged

+to complete the columns below.

 Measure :

+Timeframe :